containers-ai/rook/design/Alameda/design.md

     Alameda learns patterns from the historical performance metrics of persistent volumes and pools.
 This approach has the following benefits:
     - prediction-based pod (CPU and memory) requests and limits configuration
     - prediction-based pod replication
-    - provision volumes from low loading pool
+    - provision volumes from predicted low loading pool
-    - recommend disk replacement time
+    - recommend disk replacement time during low loading time window
 - Capacity trending prediction
     Alameda can also provide capacity usage trending prediction for Rook's storage providers as well as storages exposed by Rook.
 Rook knows better **when** to add more disks or more nodes for more capacity.